rlucatoor/masked-transformer/README.md

     <img src='./figures/architecture.png' width='600'>
 </p>

-The code follows almost identically the architecture proposed in original [Attention is All You Need](https://arxiv.org/pdf/1706.03762) paper, except for one detail: in the original paper the only <b>Masked</b> Attention Block is the Self-Attention block used by the Decoder, the other two Attention blocks (meaning the Encoder's Self-Attention block and the Decoder's Cross-Attention block) being unmasked, whereas in this implementation all three Attention blocks are masked.
+The code follows almost identically the architecture proposed in the [Attention is All You Need](https://arxiv.org/pdf/1706.03762) paper, except for one detail: in the original paper the only <b>Masked</b> Attention Block is the Decoder's Self-Attention block, the other two Attention blocks (meaning the Encoder's Self-Attention block and the Decoder's Cross-Attention block) being unmasked, whereas in this implementation all three Attention blocks are masked.

 This was done to ensure that the Transformer can be used specifically for sequence-completion tasks, which require that the identity of future tokens not be given away during training.